zeyadAldosari/stackunderflow/README.md

 **StackUnderflow** is a Q&A platform designed to allow users to ask questions, provide answers, and engage with the community.
 Built with PHP, Tailwind CSS, and JavaScript, StackUnderflow offers a clean and modern design inspired by StackOverflow, making it a great solution for communities to share knowledge and solve problems.

+This project created for university course Finished at: **1/5/2024**

 ## Features

 - **User Authentication**: Users can register, log in, and manage their profiles.